-To see how investors beat cash savers over long timeframes, we compared cash savings and investment returns over the past ten years.
-Chart 2 shows the nominal (i.e. before the effects of inflation are taken into account) return of cash in a bank account, UK government bonds and UK equities over ten years to the end of 2018.
+To see how investors beat cash savers over long timeframes, the chart below compares cash savings and investment returns over the past 10 years.
+Chart 2 shows the nominal return of cash (i.e. before the effects of inflation), UK government bonds and UK equities in the past decade to the end of 2022.